of 3

-The boom in automatic solutions shows no sign of slowing.
-For years now, artificial intelligence and machine learning has played an important role in digital banking customer service.
+The boom in automatic solutions has come on leaps and bounds, particularly with the release of ChatGPT.
+Even before this, artificial intelligence and machine learning have played an important role in digital banking customer service.

 Take the rise of chatbots or AI conversational interfaces in the financial industry as an example.
 There’s no doubt that chatbot technology can dramatically ease the workload of customer service advisors and offer a speedy, engaging, and efficient support system for customers.
 We’ve already reached the point where bots help customers deal with banking issues and queries on a daily basis.

-It all comes down to this – to provide holistic customer service, it’s essential to offer a hybrid experience that draws on the strengths of Artificial Intelligence and Human Intelligence.
+It all comes down to this – to provide holistic customer service, it’s good to offer a hybrid Conversational AI experience that draws on the strengths of Artificial Intelligence and Human Intelligence.
 By merging bot technology with online chat solutions, finance institutions can leverage the improved efficiency and productivity of chatbots, while retaining the insightful and emotionally resonant service that is only possible in person-to-person exchanges.

 Leveraging human support in the banking sector